ibm-mas-manage/sno/docs/index.md

 #### Image Registry

-    Ensure that your registry is set to managed to enable building and pushing of images.
-Here is the link for [configuring the registry for bare metal](https://docs.openshift.com/container-platform/4.8/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html#configuring-registry-storage-baremetal)
+- Ensure that your registry is set to managed to enable building and pushing of images.
+The link for [configuring the registry for bare metal](https://docs.openshift.com/container-platform/4.8/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html#configuring-registry-storage-baremetal)
    - Run

     ```